 Smokeless Tobacco and My Cancer

-As best I can remember, I've dipped the same brand of tobacco for about 30 years.
+As best I can remember, I dipped the same brand of tobacco for about 30 years.
 In seventh grade I started hanging out with a few cowboy types.
 My father chews tobacco and did back then.
 But chew never interested me much.
 A few of my friends dipped, thus I dipped too.
 The warning labels on the cans of smokeless didn't appear until 1986, and I remember I didn't need to be a certain age to buy it.
-I even won a trip to the Daytona 500 in 1989 from the makers of my dip.
+I even won a trip to the Daytona 500 in 1991 from the makers of my dip.

 bass